 Sara loved Deerfield, her friends, her classes, her teachers, and her sports.
 In addition to being an outstanding “sportswoman,” Sara blossomed as an artist.
 Her art teacher recognized and cultivated her painting and photography talent.
 David Dickinson, her art teacher and tennis coach, was in inspiration to Sara.
 He brought out the best of her talents in both art and tennis.

 This picture was taken on March 25th, 1996, two days before Sara was killed in the bus crash on her way to the Taj Mahal in India.
 She’s reaching behind the “Iron Pillar,” which originally stood before a temple or Fishnu and was possibly brought here, at the Quwwat-ul-Islam Mosque in the eleventh century.
 According to legend, if you stand with your back to the pillar and can reach around and touch your fingers, any wish you make will come true.

 Then, two days later, this news made international headlines:

 On March 27, 1996, while traveling on the Semester at Sea study abroad program sponsored by the University of Pittsburgh, Sara Christie Schewe was killed in a bus crash in India.
 She was on a Semester at Sea school sponsored trip to see the Taj Mahal along with over 50 other students.
 The road was treacherous by day, and deadly at night.
 Four students and three adults were killed.
 Three others were seriously injured.

-For more information about the bus crash read the October 4, 2000, testimony of John Amato before the U.S. House of Representatives Subcommittee Oversight and Investigations of the Committee on Education and the Workforce.
+For more information about the bus crash read the Testimony of John Amato before the U.S. House of Representatives Subcommittee Oversight and Investigations of the Committee on Education and the Workforce.
 John Amato’s daughter, Virginia, perished with Sara, Jenna Druck and Cherese Laulhere.